pacelee1024/MSD-Single-Page-Application/README.md

    email service, it may has some kind of delay due to the regular attachment check of email server.

-2) Testing for windows platform may have certain issues related PHP certificate itself, which may require further configuration.
-If possible, please test the project with OSX or linux.
+2) Testing for windows platform may have certain issues with SSL certificate problem, which may require different version for guzzlehttp service.
+If not working well on windows, please test the project with OSX.
    The above testing process is conducted under OS X EI Capitan, Version 10.11.3.